 Overpopulation was one of the biggest environmental issues of the 60s and 70s, arguably bigger than saving the whales, planting trees, and acid rain.
 But then… it seemed to disappear from the conversation.
-That is until the recent release of the movie Avengers: Infinity War where the ultimate bad guy Thanos is motivated by one concern: overpopulation.
+That is until the release of the movie Avengers: Infinity War where the ultimate bad guy Thanos is motivated by one concern: overpopulation.

 Today, we’re talking about population.
 How it went from being on the front pages of our newspapers and all over late night television to being the issue that you’ll only hear from out of the mouth of a comic book super-villain.